FHA loan requirements – What do you actually know about FHA mortgages?

 Your loan may be approved once you re-apply.

-The FHA insures home loans in all 50 states, in the District of Columbia, and in many U.S. territories including Puerto Rico, Guam and the U.S. Virgin Islands.
+The FHA backs home loans in all 50 states, in the District of Columbia, and in many U.S. territories including Puerto Rico, Guam and the U.S. Virgin Islands.

 Get today's live mortgage rates now.
-Your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Verify your FHA loan program eligibility (Jan 16th, 2018)
+You don't have to provide your social security number to get started, and all quotes come with access to your live mortgage credit scores.Verify your FHA loan program eligibility (Feb 23rd, 2018)